learn-co-students/SE-LIVE-121123-Phase-2-ProjectShowcase/02_state_and_events /assets/slide.md

 Events and state are both important and can work together to allow the DOM to reflect a users interactions and activities by:

-1. Attaching events to parts of our JSX
+1. Attaching events to parts of our JSX {.fragment}

-2. Updating the state based on the goal of the event
+2. Updating the state based on the goal of the event {.fragment}

-3. State change forces a re-render that will cause DOM manipulation and reflect the changes on the interface
+3. State change forces a re-render that will cause DOM manipulation and reflect the changes on the interface {.fragment}

+::: {.fragment}

-<h4 style="text-align: center;"><strong> user behavior -> update state -> React updates DOM </strong></h4>
+<h4 style="text-align: center;"><strong> user behavior -> updates state -> React updates DOM </strong></h4>

 </div>